 We calculate gross margin as gross profit divided by revenue.
 Our gross margin has been and will continue to be affected by a variety of factors, including increased contracting with third-party payors and institutional providers.
 We have in the past been able to increase our pricing as third-party payors become more familiar with the benefits of the Zio service and move to contracted pricing arrangements.
 We expect to continue to decrease the cost of service per device by obtaining volume purchase discounts for our material costs and implementing scan-time algorithm improvements and software-driven and other workflow enhancements to reduce labor costs.
-Gross margin for the first quarter of 2020 was negatively impacted due to the COVID-19 pandemic and the Company expects this impact to continue in the near term.
+Gross margin for the nine months ended September 30, 2020 was negatively impacted due to the COVID-19 pandemic and absorption of fixed costs.
+We expect this impact to continue in the near term.